w3c/wai-curricula/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-This resource provides outlines for a variety of teaching modules that you can combine to create different courses on web accessibility.
+This resource provides a variety of teaching modules that you can combine to create different courses on web accessibility.
 For example, you can use these modules to include accessibility aspects in courses on digital technology more broadly as well as to create training specifically on digital accessibility.

 You can also use these modules to write procurement requirements and to compare courses, training, and certification programs.